 PLEASE NOTE: You will not have cover under this Benefit of the policy while travelling within Australia.

 What should you do if you fall victim to credit card fraud whilst travelling?

 If you are a victim of credit card fraud while you are travelling, the first thing to do is contact your issuing bank or company as well as the police as soon as you can.
-If you have credit card fraud as a benefit on your policy then you may have provision to claim under the Passport, Credit Cards and Credit Cards Fraud benefit.
-Once you have notified your card provider and travel insurance provider, then you may have provision to claim.
+If you have cover for credit card fraud on your policy then you may have provision to claim under the Passport, Credit Cards and Credit Cards Fraud benefit.
 Always check with your insurance provider if you are unsure if you have cover for Passport, Credit Cards and Credit Card fraud.

 Coverage for Passports, Credit Cards & Credit Card Fraud:

 - To reimburse the replacement cost (including communication costs for any travel documents, passports, credit cards or traveller cheques) you lose or are stolen from you during the course of your trip.

 - We will pay for the loss resulting in the fraudulent use of your credit card that is in your name.
 We will only cover the amount not covered as a guarantee given by your bank or company to you as the card holder.

 Cover for these points are limited to $2000 for the Standard Saver Policy.
 In our Comprehensive, Snow Sports Plus and Frequent Traveller Savers Policies, there is cover up to $5000.
 Excesses applicable where relevant.